skumbham/skumbham/README.md

-# Shoumik Reddy Kumbham

 ## About Me
+Hi!
 I'm Shoumik, a passionate Data Scientist currently pursuing my Master of Science in Data Science at Syracuse University, with a strong foundation in Electrical and Electronics Engineering from Jawaharlal Nehru Technological University.
 I am skilled in a variety of programming languages, frameworks, and data science tools, and I have a proven track record of leveraging these skills to solve complex problems and drive meaningful insights.

 ## Education
 - **Syracuse University, School of Information Studies**